Coordinated compute for classical infrastructure at production scale.

 Architecture & workload review

 You bring your current stack, sample data, and constraints.
-We bring engineers who live in throughput, latency, and logical density.
-Together we sketch where AO fits — or doesn’t.
+We bring engineers focused on throughput, latency, and operating fit.
+Together we identify where AO belongs - or where it does not.

 Step 2